CVUUS Worship

 This small group ministry started by Liam and Mike Greenwood in 2020 aimed at celebrating the Abenaki and Iroquois lunar cycle.
 They were an informal group who began by reading chapters of Braiding Sweetgrass by Robin Wall Kimmerer and held discussions to share our reflective writings on these chapters over Zoom.
 We also offered some outdoor activities.
 This group was open to anyone.

-Zooming on the Full Moon (although in-person clustering is smiled upon).
+Zooming on the Full Moon (although in-person clustering was smiled upon).
 The Native Moons Book Group learned about Abenaki history more deeply and more intimately.
 They discussed Aunt Sarah, Woman of the Dawnland.
 This biography by Trudy Ann Parker is of Trudy’s great aunt Sarah, who lived to be 108 years old.
 Her journey from the 1820’s to the 1930’s within the State of Vermont is a slow loss of indigenous culture and rights, and a complex relationship with the dominant settler culture.

 350VT Leaders Land Acknowledgement by Lindsey Berk (July 2023)